Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Mistake Why it backfires Better approach

-Measuring only wall-to-wall Ignores doors, vents, and walking paths Tape the full footprint and “walk” it
+Measuring only wall-to-wall It ignores doors, vents, and the route you actually use Tape the full footprint and test the path in real life

-Guessing left/right orientation Chaise blocks the flow or faces away from the room Stand facing the sofa location; choose where the long leg should run
+Guessing left/right orientation The chaise can interrupt flow or turn the seating away from the room Stand facing the sofa location and decide where the long side should run

-Buying the deepest seat for lounging Shorter users lose back support; posture gets sloppy Match seat depth to your thigh length and preferred posture
+Buying the deepest seat for lounging Shorter sitters lose back support and posture slips forward Match seat depth to your body and how you usually sit

-Skipping delivery-path checks Stairs, corners, and elevators stop the delivery Measure every pinch point, including tight turns
+Skipping delivery-path checks Stairs, corners, and elevators can stop the delivery Measure every pinch point, including tight turns and doorways

 Fit the room first: footprint, circulation, and surfaces